christiangda/c-data-structures-and-algorithms/README.md

 This is a just for fun project to implement data structures and algorithms in C.

-The goal is to learn and understand the concepts of data structures and algorithms using C and the tools ecosystem around C, like make, valgrind, etc.
+The goal is to learn and understand the concepts of data structures and algorithms using C and the tools ecosystem around C, like make, valgrind, vscode, etc.

+One of the important goals is also use vscode to debug the code and understand the memory management in C.

 ## Implementations